wkumari/draft-wkumari-dnsop-alt-tld/README.md

    *  TLD: See the definition in Section 2 of [RFC8499].

+1.2.
+Requirements Terminology

+   The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 [RFC2119] [RFC8174] when, and only when, they appear in all capitals, as shown here.

 2. The alt Namespace

    This document reserves the .alt label for use as an unmanaged pseudo-